 Don't Miss –

 Obersteinberg, a remote high alp in the upper Lauterbrunnen Valley with a traditional dairy where cheese is made daily over a wood fire.

 Exceptional Hiking in a UNESCO World Heritage Site

 per person, double occupancy from Geneva or Zurich

 Reserve your place on this tour with a $300 per person deposit

 Day 1 – Arrive Zurich to Lauterbrunnen

-You’ll be met upon arrival and transferred to the Lauterbrunnen, set in the world’s most spectacular glacial valley, ringed by 72 gushing waterfalls.
+You’ll be transferred to Lauterbrunnen, set in the world’s most spectacular glacial valley, ringed by 72 gushing waterfalls.
 You’ll stay near the base of Staubbauch Falls—the highest in Switzerland—dropping over 1000 feet, and visit Trummelbach Falls, where torrents of water have created a series of caves and underground waterfalls.
 Then it’s dinner and a group orientation.
 SD